Ethical Non-Monogamy (ENM) & Polyamory Affirming Therapist for Massachusetts and Vermont

 Other marginalized identities.

-Therapy can support you in navigating these intersections with care and nuance.
+Therapy with me can help support you in navigating these intersections with care and nuance.

 🔄 Time & Emotional Bandwidth